 The Tennessee Business Roundtable favors changes to our nation’s current tax system that promote the growth of Tennessee’s economy, and the well-being and success of Tennessee families.
 The United States currently has the highest corporate tax rate of all industrialized countries, which hinders not only investments in and by Tennessee companies, but also job opportunities and higher wages for our state’s workers.
 Tennessee job-creators and wage-earners need and deserve relief from high rates, complex rules and competitive disadvantages created by the current system.

 Tennessee’s economic success, both today and tomorrow, relies upon its ability to efficiently move goods and people within and through our state—especially for vital Tennessee business sectors like manufacturing, logistics and agriculture.
 Tennessee Business Rountable supports updating TN’s user-fee-based transportation funding system to meet 21st-century realities.

 The Tennessee Business Roundtable strongly supports our constitutional system of three distinct branches of government with a strong and independent judicial branch.
 An independent judiciary is absolutely essential for a government of laws and a system of commerce that can flourish to provide good jobs for our citizens.
-For that reason, TBR supported and advocated in favor of Constitutional Amendment 2 which ultimately passed in 2014.
+For that reason, The Roundtable supported and advocated in favor of Constitutional Amendment 2 which ultimately passed in 2014.